aimms/documentation/webui/css-styling.rst

 to color the bar red.

-You are of course not restricted to highlight just a single cell.
+You are of course not restricted to highlight just a single bar.
 You could also write something like:

 .. code::